jenkins-x/jx/README.md

 The `jx` CLI tool uses the same kubernetes cluster and namespace context as `kubectl`.

-You can view your current Environment via:
+You can switch Environments via:

     jx env